-While we have no indication that your information has been misused, we wanted to notify you of this incident and assure you that we take it very seriously.
-As a further precaution, we are offering you a complimentary one-year membership in Experian's IdentityWorksSM 3B.
-This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
-IdentityWorks is completely free and enrolling in this program will not hurt your credit score.
-For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect yourself, please see the pages that follow this letter.
+Although to date we have no evidence that your information has been misused, as a precaution we are notifying you about the incident and we assure you that we take this incident very seriously.
+We are also offering you a complimentary one-year membership in Experian's® IdentityWorksSM Credit 3B.
+This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.